 Ruby was described by her sister Marion as having ‘got the impression that films could change the world’ (Adams, 1994), especially in the case of her work on The Peace Film (1936), a ‘cine-poster’ or short promotional film, which was otherwise referred to as People of Britain.
 Released at a time of rearmament, The Peace Film presented a radical pacifist message using to-camera interviews with four ‘ordinary’ people and encouraged people to demand peace by writing to their local MP.
 It was initially banned by the British Board of Film Censors but, following press screenings, coverage in the national press, and discussion in the House of Commons, the film received a wide distribution in cinemas: it reportedly met with applause in the Empire Cinema in Leicester Square, London, and thousands of people protested against a local decision to ban it in Bristol.

 Ruby’s first film as director, London Wakes Up (1936), was ‘singled out for her warm observations of Londoners’ (Easen).
 It was followed by two experimental films for a zoological series, Animals on Guard (1938) and Animal Kingdom—the Zoo and You (1939), shot from the point of view of the animals.
 Cargo for Ardrossan (1939), a quietly captivating portrait of changing ways of life on the island of Islay, made for the Realist Film Unit, was a finely crafted meditation on modernity, tradition, and community life on the west coast of Scotland.
 Her wartime films—Choose Cheese (1940), Green Food for Health (1940), and What’s for Dinner?
 (1940)—brought levity to subjects of nutrition, rationing, and cooking.
 Her story-documentary film, They Also Serve (1940), celebrated ‘an ordinary housewife’, following her daily, domestic routines and internal thoughts in wartime.
-Sponsored by the Ministry of Information and intended to function as wartime propaganda, it also attested to an attention to women’s lives and domestic labour that was woven throughout Ruby’s films, and was an important precursor to feminist film-making of the 1970s.
+Sponsored by the Ministry of Information and intended to function as wartime propaganda, it also attested to an attention to women’s lives and domestic labour that was woven throughout Ruby’s films, and can be considered an important precursor to feminist film-making of the 1970s.

 Ruby Grierson was killed on 17 September 1940, when the SS City of Benares, a liner carrying evacuated British children from Liverpool to Canada, was torpedoed in the Atlantic.
 She was working on a documentary about the children evacuees, which was later completed and released as The Children from Overseas (1940).
 Her untimely death not only cut short a promising career, but was felt as a major loss to the documentary movement.
 It greatly affected her brother John Grierson, leading him ‘to set right [Ruby’s] marginalisation by emphasising her contribution whenever he could’ (Neely, 30).
-An obituary in the movement’s journal stressed that her sympathetic representations of ordinary people formed the ‘main artery of documentary progress’ (Documentary News Letter, 2).
-And the radical warmth, social commitment, and feminist outlook of her film work are increasingly being understood by film historians as an important part of Britain’s documentary film tradition.
+The radical warmth and social commitment of her film work, with its intimate, sympathetic representations of ordinary people, was acknowledged as forming the ‘main artery of documentary progress’ (Documentary News Letter, 2), and in recent decades has increasingly been recognised and explored by feminist film historians as having played an important role in Britain’s documentary tradition.

 Sources